 Durham Drama Festival 2019 | 3 – 10 February 2019

 Durham Drama Festival (DDF) is Durham University’s new writing competition for the stage.
 DDF is a key event in the student theatre calendar, showcasing the wealth of creative talent among students at Durham University, and encouraging participation in theatre in any capacity.
-Entirely student-run, it allows an unparalleled chance for student theatre makers to have their work critiqued and developed, and for students to experience a theatrical process with the writer in the room!
+Entirely student-run, it allows an unparalleled chance for student theatre makers to have their work critiqued and developed, and for students to experience the theatrical process with the writer in the room!

-This year’s General Programme includes:
+This year’s General Programme included:

 - Save The Date, by Ollie Kirkwood